Before we launch into what compound interest is, maybe we should start with a brief explanation of what interest means in the world of finance.

 What is compound interest?

-At its most basic level, compounding is the process of growing or building upon itself – the snowball effect!
+In basic terms, compounding is the process of something growing or building upon itself - the snowball effect if you like.

-Compound interest is interest paid on the initial principal (the original sum of money you’ve invested, or the amount borrowed or still owing on a loan), as well as the accumulated interest on money you have invested or borrowed.
-Compound interest is basically the equivalent of double chocolate topping – but for your savings instead of your bowl of ice-cream.
-You earn interest on the money you deposit, and on the interest you’ve already earned – in other words, you earn interest on your interest.
-It’s almost better than double chocolate topping.
+Compound interest is interest paid on the initial principal, the original sum of money you invested (or the amount borrowed or still owing on a loan), as well as the accumulated interest on that money.
+So, for your savings, you earn interest on the money you deposit and on the interest you've already earned - in other words, you earn interest on your interest.

-Put simply, compounding interest means you earn interest on your interest.
-So while you have to hustle to earn the money you initially invest, from there on the money does all the hustling for you.
-A double sugar hit for your savings!
+So, while you might have to hustle to earn the money you initially invest, from there, the money itself does the hustling for you.
+Compounding is a good way to supercharge your savings.

 To get the most out of compounding interest, there are three golden rules:

-As you can see, the longer you leave your money to grow, the more money you accumulate thanks to the magic of compounding interest.
+As you can see, the longer you leave your money to sit and grow, the more money you accumulate.
+Such is the magic of compound interest.

 A = P x (1 + r)n